WillOram/AzureAD-incident-response/README.md

 Mimecast: Mimecast ask organisations to add an application/service principal to Azure AD and add a certificate to that service principal, allowing Mimecast to authenticate to it.
 They then ask organisations to assign that service principal the permissions __full_access_as_app__ to __Office 365 Exchange Online__.
 See: https://community.mimecast.com/s/article/Creating-an-Office-365-Association-for-Server-Connections-1061681132

-## Detecting for the use of attacks
+### Further hunting

+* [Crowdstrike blog on hunting for modifications](https://www.crowdstrike.com/blog/crowdstrike-launches-free-tool-to-identify-and-help-mitigate-risks-in-azure-active-directory/) There is a good list in here of what to search for in Azure AD that goes further than the above including:
+  * Reviewing trust relationships with partners including IT consultants, vendors and resellers
+  * Reviewing Azure AD allowed identity providers (SAML IDPs through direct federation or social logins)
+  * Reviewing Azure B2B external identities’ access to the Azure portal
+  * Review environment for overly privileged service accounts that may have access to Azure

-### Use of token-signing certificates to spoof SAML tokens
+Use of token-signing certificates to spoof SAML tokens.
 Azure AD UserAuthenticationMethod: 16457 indicates a password with MFA was satisfied by a federated identity provider: https://twitter.com/ItsReallyNick/status/1349536271010574338?s=20

-### Investigate suspect service principals

-** AADServicePrincipalSignInLogs **
-* In preview for Azure AD.
-Requires additional configuration to be sent to Sentinel (on the Azure AD “Diagnostic Setting” page).

-** MailItemsAccessed  **
-* For customers with G5 or E5 licensing levels, the MailItemsAccessed log should show applications accessing users’ mailboxes.
-This log is enabled by default for users that are assigned an Office 365 or Microsoft 365 E5 license or for organizations with a Microsoft 365 E5 Compliance add-on subscription.
-* The MailItemsAccessed mailbox auditing action covers all mail protocols: POP, IMAP, MAPI, EWS, Exchange ActiveSync, and REST.
+## Recovering a compromised Azure AD environment

+* Reset all privileged accounts in Azure AD
+* Invalidate refresh tokens issues for users (Revoke-AzureADUserAllRefreshToken)
+* Audit service principal credentials
+* Audit service principal permissions and reply URLs
+* Audit federation settings and verified domains
+* Rotate the AD FS token-signing and token-decrypting certificates

+On-prem:
+* AZUREADSSOACC account
+* On-premises AD DS connector account
+* Azure AD connector account
+* On-premises ADSync Service Account
+* Reset local accounts on DCs
+* Rotate the AD FS token-signing and token-decrypting certificates
+* Kerberos ticket granting ticket account twice
+* Reset all service accounts
+* Rotating secrets associated with remote access MFA token generation

-### Azure Sentinel data sources to configure
+## Azure Sentinel data sources to configure

 * AzureActiveDirectory (if not already onboarded to Azure Sentinel retained for 30 days in Azure Azure Active Directory)
   * Azure AD Audit Logs